dailystory/docs/articles/changelog/2020/november.md

 * Convert click report to use datatable and include URLs
 * Add support for AMP emails
 * Tracking links need to set campaign id
+* Set utm_content to id of email in email redirects

 ## November 5, 2020
 * Opt out reports needs to include contact details